SAP-samples/cap-local-development-workshop/exercises/00/README.md

 ### Option 3 - dev space in SAP Business Application Studio

-This option is very much similar to the previous two options, in that it provides a VS Code based development environment and (Linux-based) container.
+This option is very much similar to the previous two options, in that it provides a VS Code based development environment and container.
 If you have a [trial account on the SAP Business Technology Platform], a [subscription to the SAP Business Application Studio], and the appropriate role collections assigned, then you can use this option.

-- Go to the SAP Business Application Studio from your [trial landing page](https://account.hanatrial.ondemand.com/trial/).
+- Go to the SAP Business Application Studio from your [SAP BTP trial landing page]
 - Choose to "Create Dev Space", giving it a name and selecting the "Full Stack Cloud Application" type:
   ![creating a dev space](assets/bas-create-dev-space.png)
 - Once the dev space is started, enter it, use the "Clone from Git" option to clone this repo, and choose to open it when prompted: